Plan Accessible Meetings

 • Event planners are responsible for planning and providing for the accessibility needs of participants with disabilities at any event sponsored on behalf of the university.

 • Event planners should budget for any anticipated costs of accommodations.
 Most accommodations can be made at little or no cost with advance planning, but some accommodations (e.g., sign language interpreting) will incur a cost.
-Before denying any accommodation requests, event planners should consult with the Office of Disability Resources.
+Before denying any accommodation requests, event planners should consult with the Office of Access and Equity: Disability Resources.

 Planning Advice